Eloy, Arizona: Culture

-Eloy is also home to the world's largest skydive dropzone, operated by Skydive Arizona, and bills itself as the skydiving capital of the world.
-Two parachute manufacturers are in Eloy: Firebird USA and Sun Path Products.
+Eloy is home to the world's largest skydive drop zone, operated by Skydive Arizona, and bills itself as the skydiving capital of the world.
+Two parachute manufacturers are based in Eloy, including Firebird USA and Sun Path Products.

-The city has an 18-hole, par-72 golf course, Robson Ranch Golf Club.
+The city is home to the Robson Ranch Golf Club with an 18-hole, par-72 golf course.
 The Casa Grande Valley Historical Society & Museum was founded in 1964 and holds a collection of more than 50,000 artifacts.
 Picacho Peak State Park is located 10 miles southeast of Eloy.
 It is the site of the only Civil War battle in Arizona; the battle is re-enacted annually.